LLNL/b-mpi3/README.md

 # Tutorial

-This section describes the process to bring a C++ program that uses MPI to one that uses B.MPI3.
+This section describes the process of bringing a C++ program that uses the original MPI interface to one that uses B.MPI3.
-Below it is a perfectly valid C++ MPI program using send and receive function.
+Below it is a valid C++ MPI program using send and receive function.
 Due to the legacy nature of MPI, C and C++ idioms are mixed.
-At the end, we will transform the program in one that uses more modern C++ guidelines.

 ```cpp
 #include<mpi.h>